-This hike is marked as strenuous, but moderate if you only hike the easy portion of the trail.
+This hike is marked as strenuous.
+Hiking only a portion of the trail it is easy.

 You can find incredible views even on the easy part.
 The hike to Vernal Falls footbridge is 1.6 miles round trip and the hike to Vernal Falls is 2.4 miles round trip.